dcelaj/exercise-game-builder/models/exercise_model/GUIDE.md

 <code>data_gatherer.py</code> is a small app to help gather pose data.
 It excludes all points beyond the wrist and ankle, and also excludes the eyes and mouth.
 To change this, change the <code>ignore</code> variable in the <code>preprocess</code> function in <code>data_gatherer.py</code> (and also in <code>poseestim.py</code> if you're implementing the new model you create).

-<coder>randforest_creator.py</code> is a small script to combine the data into one and train a random forest model on it.
+<code>randforest_creator.py</code> is a small script to combine the data into one and train a random forest model on it.

 The third python file is <code>enumop2.py</code>, which just contains file paths to the models so you can change them there easily rather than dive into the code.
 Similar to <code>enumoptions.py</code> in source directory.

 Finally, I'm aware Google's "Teachable Machine" has a similar use to this, but it can only train the model using transfer learning, losing the ability to just predict the body coordinates.
-It would also make switching between models (lite, full, heavy) impractical if not impossible.
+It would also make switching between models (lite, full, heavy) extremely impractical.

 # How to Use